RicCapUnitn/LoDEg/README.md

 # LoDEg
 Log analytics for the LODE platform.
 Further details will be added later.

-## pythonML
+## lodegML
-pythonML is the name of the library on which the project runs.
+lodegML is the name of the library on which the project runs.
 It exposes an facade API through the class LodegSystem.
 Please refer to the library [documentation](/docs/html/index.html).

 ## Requirements